filipecn/my_website/content/cv/_index.md

 ======
 * **Digital Animation of Powder Snow Avalanches** _(2017 - Present)_ \\
     Graduate Research supported by FAPESP \\
+    Applied CFD to solve geophysical equations to simulate avalanches and produce animation data.
+Developed in C++ with OpenFOAM.\\
 	Supervisor: Afonso Paiva
 * **RBF Liquids: An Adaptive PIC Solver Using RBF-FD** _(2018 - 2020)_ \\
 	Published: _ACM Siggraph Asia 2020 | ACM Transactions on Graphics_